Phil Mitchell: Storylines

 After Ben's departure, Phil bonds with Dennis.
-When Billy's great-granddaughter, Lexi Pearce, is taken into care, Lexi's mother Lola (Danielle Harold) tells Phil that Ben is Lexi's father and Phil is her grandfather.
+When Billy's great-granddaughter, Lexi Pearce (Dotti-Beau Cotterill), is taken into care, Lexi's mother Lola (Danielle Harold) tells Phil that Ben is Lexi's father and Phil is her grandfather.
 Lola agrees for Phil to have residence of Lexi and he suggests to Sharon that they pretend to be in a relationship to increase the chances of success, even though she is in a relationship with Jack Branning (Scott Maslen).
 They tell social workers that they are engaged but Shirley threatens to tell the truth, so Phil tells them the engagement is over.
 Phil is appointed Lexi's foster carer and ordered to arrange for Lola to visit Lexi three times a week but he immediately takes over, angering Lola by calling Lexi his baby, refusing to take presents that Lola buys for her and having her christened with the name Mitchell, instead of Pearce.
 Phil and Jack become rivals when Phil tells Jack that he will be with Sharon by the end of the year, and Phil even proposes to Sharon, though she accepts Jack's proposal of marriage instead.
 When Phil offers Sharon an increase of her salary, and a 19% stake in club, Jack is not pleased and punches Phil, who falls into the vehicle pit in the garage.
 Jack thinks he has killed Phil, but Phil later arrives at the pub and announces Jack's guilt.
 Jack is arrested but Phil does not press charges after Sharon convinces him for her and Lexi's sake.
 At the court hearing to determine Lexi's future, Phil exposes Lola's lateness and temper during her scheduled meetings with Lexi, sabotaging her chances of winning Lexi back.
 He later tells Billy that Lola will never get Lexi back, which Lola overhears.
 She snatches Lexi from his house.
 Lola evades Phil, Billy and Sharon, until eventually they find her.
 Phil tells Social Services it is his fault for being too relaxed with Lola, but then allows Lola to look after Lexi while he goes out.
 When Lexi is unwell, Phil praises Lola's actions, and decides to tell Social Services that Lola may be ready to have Lexi back.